 Narrator tries to find a companion, can’t.
 Goes hunting by himself.
 Once shot, he can’t find his bird, which puts him off that part of the woods.
 So he finds a new hunting area, which happens to be where the local hunting expert also hunts.

-There is a battle scene in the story-within-a-story, in which Banger describes the memory provoked by finding the knife.
+There is a big struggle scene in the story-within-a-story, in which Banger describes the memory provoked by finding the knife.
 The state police turn up for the arrest of Floyd Stone ‘for the murder of whoever he was’.
 (To Banger and the story, the victim is not important.)

-The narrator’s own battle is similar to the battle scene in another story from the same collection, “In The Pit” — one man goes to another man’s abode and accuses him of something he hasn’t done.
+The narrator’s own big struggle is similar to the big struggle scene in another story from the same collection, “In The Pit” — one man goes to another man’s abode and accuses him of something he hasn’t done.

 Even to the bastard descendants the Stones were predators.
 They could not help it any more than Banger, fluttering in suspicious apprehension, could help being their victims.